 There are many theories on how to analyse the efficiency of a development intervention.
 Then again, these are just theories.
 What happens in the real world?
 In practice, it can be quite a struggle to analyse the efficiency of a certain project in difficult circumstances.
-That is why on 23 November 2017, Partos / The Spindle organised a conference on efficiency.
-The Efficiency Lab challenged three experts on to recommend what methods to use in different, practical cases.
+The Efficiency Lab challenged three experts to recommend what methods to use in different, practical cases.

-In preparation of the event, the Efficiency Lab documented ten typical cases of development interventions, drawn from the practice of member organisations of Partos.
-A panel of experts composed of Markus Palenberg (The Institute for Development Strategy in Munich, Germany), Pol de Greve (Context, international cooperation) and Antonie de Kemp (Ministry of Foreign Affairs, IOB) was invited to formulate, for each case, recommendations concerning the most appropriate methods and tools for analysing efficiency.
+A panel of experts consisting of Markus Palenberg (The Institute for Development Strategy in Munich, Germany), Pol de Greve (Context, international cooperation) and Antonie de Kemp (Ministry of Foreign Affairs, IOB) was invited to formulate, for ten different types of projects, recommendations concerning the most appropriate methods and tools for analysing efficiency.
 Below you find these cases and recommendations.

 So, are you struggling with your efficiency analysis?
 Take a look at these examples, select the one similar to your own case and find out which method or tool to use!